moontography/fndr/README.md

 ## Quick Note

-I consider this a rebuild of my [hide](https://github.com/whatl3y/hide) password manager and will soon create a file system connector that will do almost exactly as that repo does.
-At that point in time I might rename this repo back to `hide` or leave it alone, I haven't really decided yet :)
+fndr with the `filesystem` connector is basically a rebuild of [hide](https://github.com/whatl3y/hide) password manager.
+I'm still decided whether to rename this repo back to `hide` and provide clear migration steps from it or leave fndr alone, I haven't really decided yet :)

 # Tips w/ cryptocurrency